-The New York State Division of Consumer Protection (DCP) is alerting consumers about scammers taking advantage of COVID-19.
-Scammers are sending phishing emails, texts, phone calls and social media to try to steal economic impact payments and your personal information.
+The New York State Division of Consumer Protection (DCP) is alerting consumers about scammers taking advantage of COVID-19 economic stimulus payments.
+With another round of economic stimulus payments approved by Congress, scammers will be sending phishing emails, texts and phone calls and using social media to try to steal economic impact payments and your personal information.
 Consumers are reminded that it’s important to stay vigilant and aware of unsolicited communications asking for your personal or private information.

 What You Need to Know about Economic Impact Payments

-On March 27, 2020, Congress passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to help individuals that are negatively impacted by the coronavirus epidemic.
-An important component of individual relief, Economic Impact Payments, have already started being issued to New Yorkers from the IRS.
+On December 27, 2020, the federal government passed a pandemic relief package.
+An important component of individual relief, Economic Impact Payments, will be issued to New Yorkers from the IRS.

 You don’t need to take any action to automatically receive your stimulus payment if you:

 - filed a 2018 or 2019 tax return and are eligible; or

 - received one of these benefits (unless claiming a qualifying child under age 17):